winterrdog/FUD-UUID-Shellcode/README.md

 * First things first, it allocates virtual memory for payload execution and residence via `VirtualAlloc`
 * It `xor` decrypts the payload using the `xor` key value
 * Uses `UuidFromStringA` to convert `UUID` strings into their binary representation and store them in the previously allocated memory.
 This is used to avoid the usage of suspicious APIs like `WriteProcessMemory` or `memcpy`.
-* Use `EnumChildWindows` to execute the payload previously loaded into memory( in step 1 )
+* Uses `EnumCalendarInfoEx` to execute the payload previously loaded into memory( in step 1 )

 # What makes it unique?
 * It doesn't use standard functions like `memcpy` or `WriteProcessMemory` which are known to raise alarms to AVs/EDRs, this program uses the Windows API function called `UuidFromStringA` which can be used to decode data as well as write it to memory( **Isn't that great folks?** *And please don't say "NO!"* :) ).